-Anthony is head of the employment team, which has been described by The Legal 500 as delivering "an outstanding level of service".
+Anthony is head of the employment team, which has been described by The Legal 500 (2019) as "tenacious and committed litigators" and that "delivers appropriate and measured advice that gives clients confidence in its ability".
 He acts for both employers and employees, specialising in contentious work and negotiations relating to the complex starting and leaving packages of directors and other senior employees.
 He advises on and handles disputes involving bonuses, entitlements under incentive plans, breach of contract, restrictive covenants, confidentiality, the duty of fidelity, commission, share disputes, discrimination, whistle-blowing and unfair dismissal.
 He has extensive experience of litigation in both the Employment Tribunals and the Courts.

 He regularly writes about employment law developments and has appeared in The Independent, AOL, Money & Finance, and Computer and Telecommunications Law.
 He has also jointly written, with Edward Wanambwa and Alex Bearman, for the International Bar Association's Employment and Industrial Relations Law Newsletter.

 Anthony has lectured on industrial relations and employment law at Kingston University, presents seminars on a wide range of employment law topics and provides tailor made training to employer clients.

 Anthony joined Russell-Cooke in 1992 and was made a partner in 1999.